This post was most recently updated on February 16th, 2023.7 min read.

 If you somehow ended up sending someone your actual password before, go change your password everywhere before you get owned.

-- Verify and prune the apps that have access to your account afterwards!
+- Verify and prune the apps that have access to your account afterward!

 Criminals might have added new apps to retain access to your account.
 You’ll want to get rid of those.